Universal Translation Services

 History and Origin

-The Ainu people faced quite a difficult history.
-Their origins were murky but some scholars say that they are the descendants of an indigenous population which once spread across Northern Asia.
-According to them, the Ainu people belong to Hokkaido (a Northern Japanese island) the Kuril island, and Sakhalin.
-Linguists still debate about its origin and there have been many theories on this subject.
+The Ainu people faced quite a problematic history.
+Their origins were murky, but some scholars say they are the descendants of an indigenous population that once spread across Northern Asia.
+According to them, the Ainu people belong to Hokkaido (a Northern Japanese island), the Kuril island, and Sakhalin.
+Linguists still debate its origin, and many theories have been on this subject.
 They are curious to discover a new language from this group.
-Therefore they are working hard to explore the ancient history of this minority group.
+Therefore, they are working hard to explore the ancient history of this minority group.

-In 2008, the Japanese government officially recognized the existence of these indigenous people i.e. Ainu.
-But it was found in the 20th century that their culture, dressing sense, language, and religious practices almost everything is distinct from the normal Japanese people of the current era.
+In 2008, the Japanese government officially recognized the existence of these indigenous people, i.e., Ainu.
+However, in the 20th century, their culture, dressing sense, language, and religious practices were distinct from the ordinary Japanese people of the current era.
 And their customs have survived for more than millennia.
 They also claim that their culture is similar to the prehistoric Jomon culture of East Asia.
-As Japan was gradually introducing modernism in its culture, these people were pushed farther and farther north, until they finally reached the land of Hokkaido.
-In 1899, Japan took inspiration from the treatment method of Ainu people in the American West.
-Under the Meiji Restoration, traditional lands, cultural practices, and language of these distinct people were ban.
-It was quite difficult for them to survive and their story has been addressed just recently.
+As Japan gradually introduced modernism in its culture, these people were pushed farther and farther north until they finally reached the land of Hokkaido.
+In 1899, Japan took inspiration from the treatment method of the Ainu people in the American West.
+Under the Meiji Restoration, these distinct people’s traditional lands, cultural practices, and language were banned.
+Surviving was difficult for them, and their story has been addressed recently.

 Appearance of Ainu people

 Since the culture of the Ainu people is significantly different from the ethnic Japanese, their appearance is also comparatively distinct.
-The inhabitants of the Northernmost Islands like the Kuril Islands were somewhat similar in appearance to the Ainu people.
-First of all, both and men and women keep their hair to shoulder length.
+The inhabitants of the Northernmost Islands, like the Kuril Islands, were similar in appearance to the Ainu people.
+First, both men and women keep their hair to shoulder length.
 And they wear a traditional Ainu grab on their head.
-After a certain age, men never shave and therefore the old men of this group usually have long beards.
+After a certain age, men never shave; therefore, the older men of this group usually have long beards.
 Moreover, the women undergo wrist and mouth tattooing to signify they’re coming to adulthood.
-Their tattoos were very distinct from the Asian population and both genders wear big round earrings.
+Their tattoos were very distinct from the Asian population, and both genders wear big round earrings.

 Living Standards and Occupation

 People of Hokkaido are traditionally hunters and gatherers.
-Common hunting weapons which Hokkaido people use include spears, bows, and arrows with poison on them.
+Hokkaido people use standard hunting weapons, including spears, bows, and arrows with poison on them.
 Having such an occupation, Hokkaido people live off the land.
-Their common foods are deer, bear, rabbit, salmon, fox, vegetables, and much more.
+They commonly eat deer, bear, rabbit, salmon, fox, and vegetables.
 Unlike the Asian population, they never eat their food raw.
 Salmon fishing is another occupation of these people.
 It has several methods like tesh fishing, uray fishing, and rawomap fishing.

 Furthermore, Ainu women face more challenges in life than men.
-Kaori Tahara, an Ainu rights activist who teaches Ainu history at Tokyo University said that ‘Ainu women face double discrimination not only by the Japanese people but also by the Ainu men.
-Though the recognition by Japan is our first victory the struggles are not over yet.
-We still face discrimination and are not yet free to speak about our culture, physical distinction, lingo or our distinct identity’.
+Kaori Tahara, an Ainu rights activist who teaches Ainu history at Tokyo University, said that ‘Ainu women face double discrimination not only by the Japanese people but also by the Ainu men.
+Though the recognition by Japan is our first victory, the struggles are not over yet.
+We still face discrimination and cannot speak about our culture, physical distinction, lingo or distinct identity.

 Why the inhabitants of Hokkaido are less?

 Japanese government imposed some limitations on the lifestyle of these indigenous people.
-The policies like family separation, forcible assimilation, oppression, and discrimination were set on the population of these indigenous people.
+Policies like family separation, forcible assimilation, oppression, and discrimination were set on the population of these indigenous people.

-In the 19th century, the impact of smallpox became another problem as a result of which the Ainu population dropped down significantly.
-Although, there is no official census of Hokkaido figures Hokkaido government did some surveys and according to the latest survey, nearly 20,000 people belong to the land of Hokkaido.
-But if we take a global measure of the Hokkaido group, some sources suggest that there are 2 million people of this minority group.
-Because of the fewer inhabitants of the Hokkaido group, it is possible that in the coming years, these people of Northern Island will certainly vanish from history and therefore they are also near to extinction.
+In the 19th century, the impact of smallpox became another problem, resulting in the Ainu population dropping significantly.
+Although there is no official census of Hokkaido figures Hokkaido government has done some surveys, and according to the latest survey, nearly 20,000 people belong to the land of Hokkaido.
+But if we take a global measure of the Hokkaido group, some sources suggest that there are 2 million people in this minority group.
+Because of the fewer inhabitants of the Hokkaido group, these people of Northern Island may vanish from history in the coming years.
+Therefore, they are also near extinction.
 Also, check out our latest content on the Abau language.

 Japan